eoscostarica/guide.eoscostarica.io/docs/eos-learn/consensus-mechanism.md

 ---
 id: consensus-mechanism
 title: Consensus Algorithms
-sidebar_label: Consensus Mechanism
+sidebar_label: Consensus Algorithms
 description: Algorithms Consensus in blockchain for blocks production.
-keywords: [Consensus Mechanism, Consensus Algorithms, Consensus, What is a consensus algorithm?, What is a consensus algorithm for blocks production?, What is a consensus algorithm for?, EOS, EOS Costa Rica]
+keywords: [Consensus Mechanism, Consensus Algorithms, Consensus, What is a consensus algorithm, What is a consensus algorithm for blocks production, What is a consensus algorithm for, EOS, EOS Costa Rica]
 ---

 A consensus mechanism ensures that each new block that is added to the blockchain is accepted as the only version of the truth by all nodes on the network.
 In essence, a consensus algorithm aims to find a common agreement that is accepted for the whole network.